 - You may order tablets for Veterans in your group so they can access VVC.
-Tablets (rather than smart phones) are recommended for videoconferences. - Information about how to order devices for Veterans can be found on the Telehealth Technology Device Page here. - Here is information about resources that group members receive when they initiate telehealth care.
+Tablets (rather than smart phones) are recommended for videoconferences. - Information about how to order devices for Veterans can be found on the Telehealth Technology Device Page on loaned mobile devices - Mobile device setup information and resources are sent to group members receive when they initiate telehealth care.
 This includes information such as how Veterans can get started using their tablets, the National Telehealth Technology Help Desk number, and how to return their devices.